 How to Price a Product or Service for WordPress

 One of the WordPress market’s biggest advantages can also be one of your biggest hurdles when launching a product or service.
 And that is the sheer size of WordPress on the web.
-According to W3Techs, As of November 2016, WordPress now powers over 27% of all websites on the internet.
+According to W3Techs, As of January 2019, WordPress now powers over 32% of all websites on the internet.
 And it has been growing at a steady pace, up from 26% in March 2016.
-However, due to the sheer size of WordPress this also means it is a very competitive space.
+However, due to the sheer size of WordPress, this also means it is a very competitive space.
 More than likely, no matter what WordPress product or service you are launching, there are probably 3-4 other’s already doing the same thing.

 So breaking into the WordPress market can definitely be a challenge, and if you get the pricing wrong, this could ultimately be why your business fails.
 If you price too high you might not sell anything, but if you price too low, it might end up costing you more in support and upkeep than the revenue you bring in.
 One of the biggest recommendations we always make is don’t price your product or service too low.
 Below we’ll go into some reasons why this is important and some advantages of going this route.

 - Always Budget Extra Time for Support

 - Raising Prices After Launch Can Sometimes Be Advantageous

 Whether you are a WordPress developer charging by the hour or trying to price out a hot new WordPress plugin, the very first thing you should consider is the value of your time.
 As they say, “Time is money…” And this is very true.
 For a freelancer, one factor in this might be how fast are you compared to the competition?
 If you can crank out 2x the amount of code as your colleagues, then your time is definitely worth more to a potential customer.
 If you are selling a product, you should ask yourself how much time did you invest into creating the product?
 Did it take 2 years to develop, or 2 weeks?